Agriculture and farming practices – Agriculture

 AB Agri has mapped where its businesses can offer support to livestock farmers and horse and pet owners to address these concerns and how it can positively influence the welfare for each species group.

-It reviews these five areas of focus annually to ensure it continues to offer relevant products and services, including technical consultation to improve health and welfare across the industry.
+It annually reviews these five areas of focus to ensure it continues to offer relevant products and services, including technical consultation to improve health and welfare across the industry.
 Four material components, genetics, nutrition, management, testing and monitoring, work in harmony to better support animal health and welfare today and in the future.

 Where veterinary medicines can only treat illness once it is already present, AB Agri’s approach is to focus on proactively protecting animal health and supporting immune systems through nutritional strategies, monitoring and advice.